Zihaoluoh/LN-Seg-FM/readme.md

 ## Overview

 We utilize nnUNetv2, a popular framework for medical image segmentation, to implement a series of `nnUNetTrainer` scripts.
 The specific trainer used in this implementation is **nnUNetTrainer_DGST.py**.
-This implementation demonstrates the effectiveness of the DGST approach in improving segmentation performance with minimal labeled data.
+Also includes several comparison methods that do not require additional implementation, such as Bias, Affine-IN, LoRA(Implemented via the PEFT library.
+For installation and usage, refer to the [PEFT](https://github.com/huggingface/peft) repository), etc.

 ## Installation

-1. Clone this repository:

 Ensure that you have nnUNetv2 installed.
 You can follow the installation instructions from the [nnUNetv2](https://github.com/MIC-DKFZ/nnUNet) repository.